 Diversity is what makes wine interesting so we should encourage it.
 Go out and find a new, weird American wine made with a variety you’ve never heard of and report back with your findings.

-Get to know the regions and the wines of California on this illustrated map.
+Get to know the regions and the wines of Napa Valley on this illustrated map.